Oregon School for the Deaf: Extreme Makeover: Home Edition

+In Episode 172 of Extreme Makeover: Home Edition, a special Halloween episode, Ty and the other cast members helped renovate the school's Nightmare Factory.
+Instead of Ty shouting with his bullhorn to surprise the school, he sent a small plane with a visual message while the staff and students were having their annual barbecue.
+While the students were in Minnesota getting new hearing aids, the team built a new dormitory for the boys as their old dorms, along with the Nightmare Factory building, were considered unsafe to occupy.
+Guest stars included actress Marlee Matlin and Rob Zombie.

 Academics

+The school is operated by the Oregon Department of Education, and has been accredited by Northwest Association of Accredited Schools since 2004 and also by the Conference of Educational Administrators of Schools and Programs for the Deaf.

 ESP is a program to teach living skills to students who have modified diplomas or certificates.
-OSD offers honors, AP and career courses.
-It serves students who are deaf or hard of hearing in their Community Based Instruction program.
+OSD offers honors, AP, and career courses.
+It serves students who are deaf or hard of hearing in their Community-Based Instruction program.

 As of the 2004–05 academic year, the total full-time enrollment of the school, exclusive of cooperative programs with local school districts, was between 125 and 135.

 In 2005, by order of the state legislature included in its annual appropriation for the school, study was begun on the potential benefit of moving the Oregon School for the Blind to the OSD campus.

 Oregon Superintendent of Public Instruction Susan Castillo rejected a proposal for services now provided by the school to be provided instead through contracts with other public or private institutions.

 Facilities

 The school has a dormitory facility.